Is There a Dimmer Outlook Ahead for Splunk Inc. (SPLK)?

-Splunk Inc. (NASDAQ:SPLK) went up by 3.76% from its latest closing price compared to the recent 1-year high of $225.89.
-The company’s stock price has collected 3.26% of gains in the last five trading sessions.
-Press Release reported on 08/04/21 that Splunk to Announce Fiscal 2022 Second Quarter Results on August 25, 2021
+Splunk Inc. (NASDAQ:SPLK) went up by 2.94% from its latest closing price compared to the recent 1-year high of $225.89.
+The company’s stock price has collected 3.02% of gains in the last five trading sessions.
+Barron’s reported 13 hours ago that Splunk Stock Rallies as Analyst Turns Bullish Ahead of Earnings

 Is It Worth Investing in Splunk Inc. (NASDAQ :SPLK) Right Now?